What is Openreach?

 Openreach is one of the cornerstone actors of British telecommunications, yet few businesses ever get to hear their name.

-While Elon Musk’s Starlink receives all the media limelight, Openreach has been on the crucial mission of rolling out fibre-optic cables to all businesses in the UK for the past 15 years, allowing our country to remain competitive amid the rapid transition into the era of ‘The Internet of Things’.
+While Elon Musk’s Starlink receives all the media limelight, Openreach has been on the crucial mission of rolling out fibre optic cables to all businesses in the UK for the past 15 years, allowing our country to remain competitive amid the rapid transition into the era of ‘The Internet of Things’.

 This article explains what Openreach is, its role in UK fibre optics, and everything else you need to know to get you up to speed in a heartbeat.